jka6502/sokkit/README.md

 Diabled plugins will no longer appear in the `sokkit` array, the `modules` property, appear in any `subset`s or be affected by `call`, `apply`, or `instantiate`.

+Plugins disabled during construction, and thereby never actually loaded can be enabled, just like any other plugin.

 ## Plugin dependency management